MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 If I'm at a hackathon and **everyone** in the group is learning a totally new technology stack it's a smell.
 I want at least one person there to have a good understanding of the tech stack before we start.
 What I've found is if nobody has a good understanding of the tech stack there is quite a strong social pressure to learn together as a team.
 Learning something totally new as a team has not worked well for me.

-> Make sure you have the fundamentals covered before the hackathon, or stay to a tech stack you are comfortable with
+> Make sure you have the fundamentals covered before the hackathon, or stay with a tech stack that most people are comfortable with.

 ### Separate ideation days from hackathons